acemonstertoys/fatt-nomcon-2019/README.md

 NOTE: Use "python3" and NOT "python", in step 11 or you will get run time errors!!!

-Note: If not running this code on a Pi3+ change the CONFIG string on line #10 of install.py
+NOTE: If not running this code on a Pi3+ change the CONFIG string on line #10 of install.py

 ***
 RPi.GPIO-0.5.11: